-In comparison, the ELM posits that the multi-step process of the peripheral route is used in cases of low cognitive activity.
+In comparison, ELM posits that the multi-step process of the peripheral route is used in cases of low cognitive activity.
 It is unrealistic to expect individuals to always be engaged with persuasive messaging at the level that is generally considered necessary for the central route to occur, thus, the peripheral route is engaged when the individual is either unmotivated or unable to process the incoming information.
 The peripheral route is primarily comprised of simple cues that influence attitudes.
-For example, elements in a persuasive message (e.g., upbeat pop in the background) can prompt the feeling of positive emotions (e.g., happiness), that are then associated with the advocated position.
-Likewise, persuasion coming from a trustworthy source (e.g., Center for Disease Control, Internal Revenue Service, etc.) can trigger simple heuristics such as “trust the experts” that is used in lieu of active cognition to judge the message (Chaiken 1987).
+For example, elements in a persuasive message (e.g., upbeat pop in the background) can prompt the feeling of positive emotions (e.g., happiness) that are then associated with the advocated position.
+Likewise, persuasion coming from a trustworthy source (e.g., Centers for Disease Control, Internal Revenue Service, etc.) can trigger simple heuristics such as “trust the experts” that is used in lieu of active cognition to judge the message (Chaiken 1987).
 The process of the peripheral route is remarkably similar to classical conditioning, and these associations, while qualitatively different than those developed through the central route, do indeed result in changes of attitude.
 Changes resulting from the peripheral route, as compared to the central route, are generally less accessible, less enduring, and not as resistant to subsequent ‘attacking’ messages (Petty et al., 1995).

-The ELM integrates well with the psychological literature more broadly, as it neatly aligns with the contemporary consensus behind the dual process theory of belief change (an adaptation of the dual process theory of Kahneman & Tversky, 1974), which posits that under conditions of low motivation or lack of ability, attitude judgements are based on heuristics and shortcuts (System 1 thinking, e.g., Mom’s always right!) and in conditions of high motivation and care, judgement is based on systematic assessment (System 2 thinking) of the information (Chen & Chaiken 1999).
+ELM integrates well with the psychological literature more broadly, as it neatly aligns with the contemporary consensus behind the dual process theory of belief change (an adaptation of the dual process theory of Kahneman & Tversky, 1974), which posits that under conditions of low motivation or lack of ability, attitude judgements are based on heuristics and shortcuts (System 1 thinking, e.g., Mom’s always right!) and in conditions of high motivation and care, judgement is based on systematic assessment (System 2 thinking) of the information (Chen & Chaiken 1999).
 Prior research indicates that attitude judgements based on System 2 thinking have significantly more confidence, while those based on System 1 thinking were less resistant to change and less stable (Petty & Wegener 1999); Kassin & Kiechel (1996) found that in a reaction time task relying either on system 1 or system 2 thinking, false accusations of negligence were convincing (e.g., the subject admitted that they did not ‘hit the button’ even if they did), but only when individuals were relying on System 1 thinking.